Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 - UMass' games have gone over 66 points in two opportunities this season.

-- The two teams combine to average 64 points per game, two less than the over/under in this contest.
+- The combined points per game average of the two teams, 64, is two points fewer than Saturday's over/under.

-- These two squads surrender a combined 66.3 points per game, 0.3 more than this contest's over/under.
+- This contest's over/under is 0.3 points lower than the 66.3 these two squads combine to give up per game in 2021.

-- The Chanticleers and their opponents score an average of 55.3 points per game, 10.7 fewer than Saturday's total.
+- The average total in Chanticleers games this season is 55.3, 10.7 points fewer than Saturday's over/under of 66 .

-- In 2021, games involving the Minutemen have averaged a total of 56.5 points, 9.5 fewer than this game's set over/under.
+- The 56.5 PPG average total in Minutemen games this season is 9.5 points fewer than this game's over/under.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has one win against the spread in three games this season.
+- So far this season Coastal Carolina has one win against the spread.

-- The Chanticleers average 43 points per game, three fewer than the Minutemen give up per matchup (46).
+- The Chanticleers score 43 points per game, three fewer than the Minutemen surrender per contest (46).

-- Coastal Carolina is 1-0 against the spread and 2-0 overall this season when the team records more than 46 points.
+- When Coastal Carolina puts up more than 46 points, it is 1-0 against the spread and 2-0 overall.

-- The Chanticleers have two giveaways this season, while the Minutemen have five takeaways .
+- This year, the Chanticleers have two turnovers, three fewer than the Minutemen have takeaways (5).

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.